bgianfo/lab-notebook/src/serenityos/gdb-port.md

      targ_defvec=i386_elf32_vec
 ```

-With the triplets in place I was able to actually build some code.
+With the triplets in place, I was able to actually build some code.
 I quickly
 found some pieces we were missing.
 One of them was `sigtimedwait()`, I [mentioned
 it in the project's discord][discord-sigtimedwait] and it just so happened that
 [Idan Horowitz][idanho] had recently worked on the signal handling subsystem in the Kernel offered to help me out.